mufeedali/Komikku/README.md

 Differences right now:

 * MangaDex 'Long Strip' support.
 So, any long strip Manhwa or web comics that you add from now should automatically start with the Vertical reading direction and "Adjust to Width" scaling.
-This may not be ideal for everybody and maybe needs an option in the settings specifically for MangaDex.
-I'm planning to send a merge request for this when Server settings arrives in Komikku.
+This may not be ideal for everybody, so it's not the default and should be enabled in the settings.
 * DeepSource analysis ([![DeepSource](https://static.deepsource.io/deepsource-badge-light-mini.svg)](https://deepsource.io/gl/lastweakness/Komikku/?ref=repository-badge))
 * Some fixes suggested by DeepSource (don't think it really matters much.
 See [e8b1faa1](https://gitlab.com/lastweakness/Komikku/-/commit/e8b1faa1068bd605a42a72c9afefc1fee7c77402))
 * This README file.